CrunchyData/postgres-operator/hugo/content/Upgrade/upgrade40to41.md

 ##### Step 3
 Create an initial Operator Admin user account.
-You can want to edit the `$PGOROOT/deploy/install-bootstrap-creds.sh` file to configure the username and password that you want for the Admin account.
+You will need to edit the `$PGOROOT/deploy/install-bootstrap-creds.sh` file to configure the username and password that you want for the Admin account.
 The default values are:
 ```
 export PGOADMIN_USERNAME=pgoadmin
 export PGOADMIN_PASSWORD=examplepassword